Big Valley, Alberta: Historical places

 St. Edmund's Anglican Church on the hill (the Blue Church) was built in 1916.
-It was started by a financial gift from Mrs. Caroline Leffler (in England) who raised the $500.00 down payment by making, and selling, children's clothing.
+It was started by a financial gift from Caroline Leffler (in England) who raised the $500 downpayment by making, and selling, children's clothing.
 She sent the money to the Anglican Diocese in Calgary, asking that it be used to help start an Anglican church anywhere in western Canada that they saw fit.
 At that time Big Valley, with its booming mining, ranching, and railroading industries in full swing, made it a logical spot for a new church.
-Walter Dennis, a local craftsman, built St. Frances Museum.
+Walter Dennis, a local craftsman, built St. Edmund's Church.

 The building contains the original pews (with a few additions), pump organ, and other furnishings.
 The last regular church service was held in the 1960s and the building soon became very weather-worn.
 A nearly broke Homecoming 1974 group obtained some unclaimed blue paint from a local lumber yard and the once cream-coloured church became blue.